-“Walking on Water” is the fourth story in Alice Munro’s third book, Something I’ve Been Meaning to Tell You.
-For an overview with links to reviews of the other pieces in this book, please click here.
+“Walking on Water” is the fourth story in Alice Munro’s third book, Something I’ve Been Meaning to Tell You (click here for an overview with links to reviews of the other pieces in Something I've Been Meaning to Tell You).

 The title takes us to the Biblical story where Jesus walked on water, beckoning Peter to come out to him.
 When Peter starts to sink, Jesus rescues him but says, “O thou of little faith, wherefore didst thou doubt?”
 Munro’s story also brings up the Road to Emmaus, when Jesus, after his crucifixion and resurrection, appeared to two of his disciples who fail to recognize him until.
 The Bible says that “their eyes were holden.”
 What is it here that Munro wants us to see?
 Where is the kernel of knowledge we need to discover, to hold on to?